 A 2007 Baylor Religion Survey found that 57 percent of Catholics, 81 percent of black Protestants, 66 percent of Evangelical Protestants, and 10 percent of Jews reported having a personal experience with a guardian angel.
 And 20 percent of those who identified themselves as having no religion also claimed having encountered an angel.

 In one famous 2008 angel encounter, a North Carolina woman named Colleen Banton claimed that an angel miraculously healed her daughter.
 While in a hospital's waiting area, Banton noticed that a patch of sunlight appeared through a nearby window and shone in the hallway outside her daughter's room.
 Her daughter soon got better, and Banton attributed the recovery to the angelic visit.
 (While everyone was glad at the girl's recovery, others noted that the patch of sunlight regularly appears in that spot, at the door of patients who both do and don't recover.)

 Though angels are said to dwell in heaven, their visits to the earthly realm are not always benevolent.
-The most famous angel is Satan, who rebelled against God and was cast out of heaven.
-Biblical angels wage warfare, lay siege to cities, and kill people.
+The most famous angel, of course, is Satan, who rebelled against God and was cast out of heaven.
+He started his own outfit and has been doing well ever since.
+Biblical angels wage warfare, lay siege to cities and kill people.
 The archangel Michael, for example, is often depicted as the leader of God's Army, destroying armies with his terrible powers and flaming sword.
-These avenging angels seem to have disappeared in modern times; it would be strange indeed to hear the victim of an accident or disaster blame an angel for their misfortune.
+These avenging angels seem to have disappeared in modern times in favor of the benevolent variety.

 Benjamin Radford is deputy editor of Skeptical Inquirer science magazine and author of six books including Scientific Paranormal Investigation: How to Solve Unexplained Mysteries.
 His website is www.BenjaminRadford.com.